International Internships Guidelines

-- Communication Studies students are not be able to obtain pre-approval of an international internship.
+- Communication Studies students are not able to obtain pre-approval of an international internship.
 Students may ask the Communication Studies internship supervisor to review their internship upon return for potential credit within the major/minor.

 - For International Internships with Travel: Complete the WWU Education Abroad application for your specific internship.
 If your internship is not a pre-approved Education Abroad program, complete the generic WWU International Internship application.